 Using the Maxial Scaffold Hoist on the USS Kearsarge

-Getting more work done with the same work force is obviously an attractive concept for any company.
-If you can produce more without increasing labor overhead or having to find and train new people, profits go up.
-In the scaffolding industry, the number of jobs that companies can take on is limited by what they can handle with their trained workforce.
-In order to take on more work they generally have to hire additional workers that have scaffolding experience (if they can find them) or train up more people.
+Getting more work done with the same work force is obviously an attractive concept.
+If you can produce more without increasing labor overhead or having to find and train new people, profits will likely increase.
+In the scaffold industry, the amount of work companies can take on is often limited by what they can handle with their workforce.
+In order to take on more work they generally have to hire additional experienced workers (if they can find them) or train up more people.

 Ordinarily it would take basically their entire scaffolding crew to build the scaffolding around the masts on the ship but because they were using the Maxial Hoist they were able to utilize many of their workers elsewhere.
 As Jim explained, “We were approached by another shipyard company that gets a lot of work and they wanted to hire us to do some of their work…because of the Maxial we were able to take on that new work… We were able to look for more work because we didn’t have to use all of our guys to stage the masts.”
 By utilizing the Maxial hoists they were able to take on the additional work and complete the mast work on the USS Kearsarge at the same time with their existing crew.